pentool/mvs-easy-fence/README.md

 **Post Offset:** [-255 - 255]
 Offset/move the posts left or right by this amount.

+**Cap Height:** [1 - 255]
+New in v1.1
+Adjust the post cap height.
+This will only have a visible effect if the *'Cap Inset'* parameter has a value greater than 1.
+See example images at the bottom.

+**Cap Inset:** [0 - 255]
+New in v1.1
+Adjust the cap inset value.
+Cap inset adds a cap at the top and bottom of the post.
+When this value is zero (0), you get the simple rectangular post and the 'Cap Height' parameter will have no visible effect.
+See example images at the bottom.

 **Rail Count:** [0 - 255]
 The number of rails to use.